Color Psychology

 The Science Behind Color Psychology

-- Cultural learning - Repeated pairings (red stop signs, green = go)
+- Cultural learning.
+Repeated pairings: red stop signs, green for go.

 Color-by-Color Breakdown